abpio/abp-commercial-docs/en/studio/running-applications.md

 - `Select application`: First we have to select an application, you have the option to add the same application multiple times.
 - `Name`: Give an arbitrary name to see in solution runner.
 This name should be unique for each profile even the selected application already exists.
 - `Launch url`: Is the url when we want to browse.
 - `Kubernetes service`: If you're not using the *Kubernetes* panel leave it empty.
 It's necessary for browse, when we connect the kubernetes cluster we should browse the kubernetes services instead *Launch url*.
-In [microservice](./solution-templates/microservice/index.md) template this option already configured and you can copy the existing regex pattern from your selected application properties[GIVE THE C# Application Properties Section].
+In [microservice](./solution-templates/microservice/index.md) template this option already configured and you can copy the existing regex pattern from your selected application [properties](#properties).
 If you create a custom helm chart you can also give the regex pattern that matches with your helm chart kubernetes service name.

 You can click the `OK` button to add the C# application to the profile.